cmarinkovic/das-contract-editor/README.md

 ## How to run and build

-1. Install the dependencies: npm install
+1. Install the dependencies: yarn install

-2. Deploy the development server: npm start
+2. Deploy the development server: yarn start

-To generate the production build: npm build
+To generate the production build: yarn build